AndreaR2D/Chinook_Analysis/README.md

 # SQL

-### Quantitative analysis: Countries, Customers, Tracks and Artists
+### Exploratory analysis: Countries, Customers, Tracks and Artists

 #### Countries
 - Countries Ranking by Customers and Purchase